Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Alfresco SDK.

 Here we assume you already have an Eclipse installation up and running, together with an available Alfresco project created using the Alfresco SDK.
-If you don't have a project already, follow the steps in [Getting started with Alfresco SDK 4.3](#gettingstarted) to learn how to quickly generate it in a few easy steps.
+If you don't have a project already, follow the steps in [Getting started with Alfresco SDK](#gettingstarted) to learn how to quickly generate it in a few easy steps.

 #### Importing the Alfresco project into Eclipse